karenheckel/safehavenconnect/reports/IDB2.ai.md

 **What I learned:**

-I learned how SQLAlchemy relationships work and why timestamps are crucial to be able to track data changes.
+By implementing many-to-many relationships in SQLAlchemy, I learned how models connect through association tables to keep data linked consistently across the database.
+I realized how important timestamps are for tracking when records are created or updated.
+This change made the data model much more scalable.

 ---